belgianmobility/smb-openplanner-website/README.md

 1. Create new `html` file in `_includes/sections`.
 2. Include this new section in `index.html`, exemple: `{% include sections/developers.html %}`
-3. Global css sections are in `_sass/global/base.scss`.
+3. Global css is in `_sass/global/base.scss`, and global sections css is in `_sass/partials/section.scss`.
 4. You can create your custom css section, creating a new file w/ section name in `_sass/partials`.
 You need to include this new file in `_sass/partials/all.scss`.
 5. Don't forget to link it in `_includes/navigation.html`.